 Hi Guys, Amy here I started my own weight loss* journey a handful of years ago when my little boy pointed at my stomach and said “what is that lump?”
 Unfortunately I wasn’t pregnant, just overweight.
 This was the catalyst I needed to seriously look at my lifestyle.
 I’ve dipped in and out of weight loss* programmes before but this was one I needed to stick too.
+Giving a try at home remedies for weight loss* is a great idea since it does not require a large amount of money and preparations.

 Given that the diet industry is one of the biggest in the world, it is no surprise to see that many people will try many different approaches and/or weight loss* tactics they can find.
 Many of the weight loss* diets and approaches can be expensive, which is why many people look for homemade remedies to find a solution to their problem.
+Use of honey, exercising and avoiding too much salt are some of the weight loss* tips that could help in the weight loss* journey.

 Honey is considered to be a very effective way to lose* weight and it is known to be effective in dissolving excessive fats.
 You may think that honey contains sugar, which it does but there are different types of sugar.
 Refined sugar – which some people use to sweeten their food, is considered a source of ‘empty calories.’
 Meaning that there is no benefit to eating them.
 Honey contains many nutrients such as protein, water, energy, fibre and various vitamins and minerals.
 It contains minerals such as iron, sodium, potassium, phosphorus, zinc and calcium.
 Honey is a good source of vitamins that include folate, niacin, riboflavin, Vitamin C, and Vitamin B6.